GloriaGio/vqa-stm32mp2/README.md

 - **MFB + Attention**

   - Same as Baseline, with an **attention mechanism over image features**.
-  - Uses two MFB modules in sequence.
+  - Uses two MFB modules, one before and one after the attention.

 - **MFB + CoAttention**
   - Most powerful variant according to Yu et al. (2017).
-  - Same as MFB + Attention, but applies **attention over both image and question features**.
+  - Same as MFB + Attention, but also applies **attention over question features**.

 #### Optimizations for STM32MP2